Anti-Oppression Curriculum Initiative

 Group of medical students

-The mission of the AOC Initiative is to prepare all UCSF medical students to assume their critical role in partnering with patients and communities to combat oppression and advance health equity.
+The mission of the AOCI is to prepare all UCSF medical students to assume their critical role in partnering with those seeking care and with communities to work against oppression and advance health equity.

 This work is essential to developing future physicians and health care leaders who will have the mindset and skills to partner with patients and communities to optimize health for all.